 Buying decent sheets is confusing, and almost laughably so.
 What is sateen?
 Someone told me thread count doesn’t matter anymore — is that true?
 What in the world do plys mean, and why are there staples in cotton?

 All fair questions, and all the result of a decades-long practice by brands bamboozling customers in hopes they’d just buy bedding without thought.
 Luckily, the reign of the thread-count scammers and quality skimpers is ending.
 In their place: a wave of direct-to-consumer brands that skip out on distribution and stocking costs in favor of materials and craftsmanship.
 And with them, mega brands, too, have become at least a bit more honest about their affordable offerings.
-We tested out 36 different sheet sets to find out which ones do their job the best.
+We tested out 38 different sheet sets to find out which ones do their job the best to complement the investment you put into your mattress and maybe even your bed frame.

 - Best Overall Sheets: Riley Home Percale Sheet Set